oap-project/oap-tools/integrations/oap/kubernetes/eks/README.md

 ## Use EKS LoadBalancer
 In EKS environment, we use the EKS LoadBalancer to expose one service.

-Unlike [Start Spark Thrift Server on Kubernetes](../README.md#start-spark-thrift-server), you need to add the --engine EKS, then the script can use the EKS LoadBalancer service instead of the Kubernetes NodePort service automatically.
+Unlike [Start Spark Thrift Server on Kubernetes](../README.md#start-spark-thrift-server), you need to add the --engine loadbalancer, then the script can use the EKS LoadBalancer service instead of the Kubernetes NodePort service automatically.
 For example:
 ```
-sh ./spark-thrift-server-eks.sh start --image oap-centos:1.2.0 --engine EKS  --spark_conf ./conf
+sh ./spark-thrift-server.sh start --image oap-centos:1.2.0 --engine loadbalancer  --spark_conf ./conf
 ```

 Then, get the Thrift server LoadBalancer address EXTERNAL-IP with the following command.